 Always Leave Out A Bowl Of Water

 Make it easy for your dog to drink from a fresh bowl of water.
 It is just common sense, but you had better check your dog’s water bowl frequently and replenish it whenever it seems to get low.
 If you often take your dog for a summer walk, remember to take a bowl with you to ensure that they do not overheat.
 Always keep your eye out for the nearest water fountain too It is vital that you keep cool water accessible for your dog at all times.
 In really hot weather, this is even more critical.
 Ensure you keep their water bowl in a shady location if it is outside and change the water often.
+For more options, check out our detailed review of dog water bottles.

 Look Out For Water Fountains